a-franca/abf.li/_posts/2022/2022-05-26-is-there-a-perfect-keyboard.md

 In fact, most people's problems are not the layout or the keyboard itself, but possibly never having trained to type using all their fingers.
 I myself remember being surprised to learn that those small bumps on the <kbd>f</kbd> and <kbd>j</kbd> keys serves to tactilely indicate where our index fingers, respectively, should be positioned.

-And here's the moral of the story, always be seated in a comfortable position, grab the keyboard you like and just practice.
-This will make you type better, not the device necessarily.
-Basically our body tends to get used to repetitive movements - for example you hardly, unless you are speaking a foreign language, think to be able to speak.
-The same goes for when we type.
+And here's the moral of the story: always sit comfortably, grab the keyboard you like, and just practice.
+This will make you a better typist, not necessarily the device.
+Basically, our bodies tend to get used to repetitive movements - for example, unless you speak a foreign language, you hardly think about being able to speak.
+The same is true when we type.
 If we type incorrectly, we end up encouraging our brain to continue a bad habit.

-There are even some very interesting sites to help you correct your typo.
+There are even some very interesting websites that help you correct your typos.
 Some even have words in languages other than English:

 * [Typing club](https://www.typingclub.com/){: rel="noopener noreferrer nofollow" target="_blank"}